tom-howard/ros/docs/waffles/launching-ros.md

 The first step is to launch ROS on the Waffle.

 !!! info "Important"
-    Launching ROS on the Waffle enables the *ROS Master*.
+    Launching ROS on the Waffle enables the *ROS Master*[^rosmaster].
 The ROS Master **always** runs on the Waffle.
 It's therefore important to complete the steps on this page **in full** before you do anything else, otherwise the ROS Master will not be running, the robot's core functionality won't be active, and you won't be able to do anything with it!

+[^rosmaster]: What *is* the ROS Master!?
+We'll talk about that on the next page ([here](../exercises/#ros_master))

 ## Step 1: Identify your Waffle